-If you’re looking for non stick pan alternatives in order to avoid the toxin-emitting fluoropolymers used to make Teflon®, this post lists out all your alternatives to Teflon pans, both the good and the bad.
+If you’re looking for non stick pan alternatives to avoid toxin-emitting fluoropolymers used to make Teflon pans, this article reviews and lists out all the different types of alternatives to non-stick pans.

 Kept at the right temperatures, something seemingly harder to do on home stovetops than you might have thought, they say that Teflon (PTFE, polytetrafluoroethylene) is an inert chemical compound that is not considered toxic to humans under the proper conditions.

 However, the production of PTFE relies on a group of synthetic chemicals called PFAS, or per- and polyfluoroalkyl substances.
-These are the “forever chemicals” in Teflon pans.
-The old ones had them.
+Also known as the “forever chemicals” in Teflon pans.

 Once you learn about the dangers of PTFE cookware, there really is no going back.
 It becomes a matter of finding the best non stick pan without teflon.